-Taking this successful idea one giant step forward in the mid-1980′s and based on my idea for a larger consortium, Bill Fox and I submitted the proposal that established the Keck Geology Consortium (now 18 colleges coast-to-coast) which has supported undergraduate research and innovations in geoscience education for nearly three decades.
-Nearly 90 Williams geology majors, most of our staff, and over 1400 students nationwide have participated in the research projects and symposia of the Keck consortium to date.
-I have been the Williams representative to the Keck Consortium governing board since its inception and was recently on the executive committee for 3 years.
+Taking this successful idea one giant step forward in the mid-1980′s and based on my idea for a larger consortium, Bill Fox and I submitted the proposal that established the Keck Geology Consortium (now 17 colleges coast-to-coast) which has supported undergraduate research and innovations in geoscience education for nearly three decades.
+Nearly 100 Williams geology majors, most of our staff, and over 1400 students nationwide have participated in the research projects and symposia of the Keck consortium to date.
+Until 2017 I was the Williams representative to the Keck Consortium governing board and was on the executive committee for 3 years.
 With considerable help from Pat Acosta, Paul Karabinos, and David Dethier, I also organized the consortium’s annual research symposium on the Williams campus in April, 1996.

-As a member of the summer staff at the Colorado Outdoor Education Center near Florissant, CO, for some 35 years, I have directed many geology/natural history field weeks for Williams alumni based at The Nature Place Conference Center of COEC.
-In fact, our initial “Alumni College in the Rockies” in 1981 was the first off-campus travel-study experience offered by the Alumni Office; more than 450 have attended the 23 iterations of the Colorado program since then.
-Other alumni have joined me on 17 trips to Patagonia, Australia, New Zealand, Switzerland, Iceland, Hawaii, the Galapagos, Central America and several of the national parks of the American West and Canadian Rockies.
-These have been learning experiences for all, and especially for me, as I research and prepare guidebooks for previously unvisited places and immediately incorporate the results and images of the travels in my courses.
+As a member of the summer staff at the Colorado Outdoor Education Center near Florissant, CO, for more than 40 years, I have directed many geology/natural history field weeks for Williams alumni based at The Nature Place Conference Center of COEC.
+In fact, our initial “Alumni College in the Rockies” in 1981 was the first off-campus travel-study experience offered by the Alumni Office that inaugurated the robust Alumni Travel program at Williams.
+More than 450 have attended the 25 iterations of the Colorado program since then.
+Other alumni have joined me on 18 trips to Patagonia, Australia, New Zealand, Switzerland, Iceland, Hawaii, the Galapagos, Central America and several of the national parks of the American West and Canadian Rockies.
+These have been learning experiences for all, and especially for me, as I study and prepare guidebooks for places I had not previously visited and immediately incorporate the results and images of those travels in my courses.